-Why more Eta Aquarid meteors in Southern Hemisphere? | EarthSky.org
+Why more Eta Aquariid meteors in Southern Hemisphere? | EarthSky.org

-The famous Eta Aquarid meteor shower – one of the year’s major meteor showers – peaks every year in early May.
-In 2017, the peak centers around May 6.
+The famous Eta Aquariid meteor shower – one of the year’s major meteor showers – peaks every year in early May.
+In 2019, the peak centers around May 5.
 This shower is known to be richer as seen from Earth’s Southern Hemisphere than from the Northern Hemisphere.
 Why?

 If you traced the paths of Eta Aquarid meteors backward on the sky’s dome, you’d find that these meteors appear to stream from an asterism, or recognizable pattern of stars, known as the Water Jar in the constellation Aquarius.